unibo-spe/spe-slides/content/09-containerization/_index.md

 ## Service replication

-- Services may be __replicated__ for the sake scalability / load-balancing / fault-tolerance, etc.
+- Services may be __replicated__ for the sake of scalability / load-balancing / fault-tolerance, etc.

 - Two types of services:
     + `global`: replicated _exactly_ __once per node__